renatoathaydes/dartle-website/source/processed/index.md

 [![Dartle CI](https://github.com/renatoathaydes/dartle/workflows/Dartle%20CI/badge.svg)](https://github.com/renatoathaydes/dartle/)
 [![pub package](https://img.shields.io/pub/v/dartle.svg)](https://pub.dev/packages/dartle)

+This page gives a short introduction to Dartle.

 To learn Dartle from the basics, check out the [Dartle Overview](dartle-overview.html) page.

-For a quick introduction, read on.

 {{component /processed/fragments/_section.html}}
 {{ define sectionTitle "Introduction" }}

-Dartle is a task-based build system written in the [Dart](https://dart.dev/) programming language.
+> Dartle is a task-based build system written in the [Dart](https://dart.dev/) programming language.

-**Dartle can be used to build anything that can be automated!**
+**Dartle can be used to build or automate things!**

-How exactly you automate your build with Dartle depends on your needs:
+How exactly you use it depends on your needs:

 * Write [Dart scripts](dartle-overview.html) to declare the build logic, like a more friendly and powerful Makefile.
 * Use [DartleDart](dartle-for-dart.html) to build Dart projects.